Stanley Stair: Life after the war

 Following the war, Stair returned to Jamaica and worked on sugar plantations through the 1960s.
 For four years, he worked as a labourer in Cuba for nine months of the year.
 He then returned to the Haughton Court Estate in Jamaica, where he worked his way up to the role of plantation overseer.
-Stair was married twice, had nine children. and raised a total of fifteen children.
+Stair was married twice, had nine children and raised a total of fifteen children.

 In 2004, Stair was honoured with an award from the Hanover Homecoming Foundation for his contributions to the Hanover Parish.
 He died in Animal Hill – the community in Lucea, Jamaica, which he had helped to name – in April 2008 at the age of 107.
 He was at the time of his death the last surviving Caribbean World War I veteran who had served on the western front.

 Legacy

 In 2007, the Hanover Chamber of Commerce started a campaign to erect a cenotaph to honour local heroes of the First and Second World Wars, including Stair.
-The year after his death, two of Stair's grandchildren in London were interviewed by Ian Hislop for the Channel 4 series, Not Forgotten, in an episode called "Soldiers of Empire".
+In November 2009, eighteen months after his death, Channel 4 in the United Kingdom broadcast "Soldiers of Empire", an episode in the series Not Forgotten, in which Ian Hislop interviewed two of Stair's grandchildren about his life.